 One of the oldest races on Esterin, ancient gnome civilization was a wonder of technology.
 Although their number was small compared to other civilizations, they made up for it with weapons and armor that were unrivaled in effectiveness.
 Made with alloys crafted with secretive industrial methods, gnome equipment allowed their fierce armies to hold back assaults from hosts with thrice as many men.

 Unfortunately gnome civilization fell into ruin slowly after the Light vanished, their large dependence on mechanical industry leaving them without a means to resupply their armies.
-Over the centuries they've had to reverse engineer their own ancient methods of crafting used before their industrial revolution, and nowadays they're a scarce people that focus on practicality and the use of raw materials.
+Over the centuries they've had to reverse engineer their own ancient methods of crafting used before their industrial revolution.
+Nowadays Gnomes are more scarce, and focus on practicality and the use of raw materials.
 Nevertheless, ancient gnome equipment is still found occasionally in ruins of their ancient civilization.
 These pieces are often sold for an exorbitant amount to collectors, and some that are found in shockingly good condition can even be used in combat still.

 Biology & Stats